keybraker/mediarizer/README.md

 > a. photos without exif data can be organized with date of creation in the file system using flag `-D`<br>
 > b. when two photos have the same name, only the first encountered is moved to new directory<br>
-> c. `make clean` will clear folder from executables<br>
-> d. unsupported files are not being copied<br>
+> c. unsupported files are not being copied<br>
-> e. corructed files may cause the program to crash<br>
+> d. corructed files may cause the program to crash<br>
-> f. using cloud storage services like (iCloud, OneDrive, Dropbox, etc) may result in unexpected behaviour as data is actually only on remote servers and you locally can see a shortcut of the remote file
+> e. using cloud storage services like (iCloud, OneDrive, Dropbox, etc) may result in unexpected behaviour as data is actually only on remote servers and you locally can see a shortcut of the remote file

 ---

-> If you encounter any problem or error please report it.<br>
+> If you encounter any problem or error, please report it.<br>
 > Create pull requests if you find and solve an error.<br>
 ![alt text](https://raw.githubusercontent.com/keybraker/Media-Organizer/master/img/tired.gif)